heypoom/devops17/0 - Configure MiniKube/README.md

+Welcome to the Kubernetes Journey.
+Let's begin with installing the necessary tools.

+Do note that this might take a while.
+Please get them ready, so we could go straight to the fun part!

 # Installing and Configuring MiniKube

-We're going to use MiniKube to set up a Virtual Machines to create a single-node Kubernetes cluster.
+We're going to use **MiniKube** to set up a Virtual Machine to play with.

+MiniKube helps us to create a single-node Kubernetes cluster.
 So, we'll be able to do some experiments with Kubernetes on our laptop.

 ## Step 1: Installing MiniKube

-First, we're going to download and install MiniKube 0.17.1, which is the latest as the time of writing.
+First, we're going to download and install **MiniKube 0.17.1**, which is the latest as the time of writing.
 Here is [MiniKube's GitHub](https://github.com/kubernetes/minikube/releases).

 - Linux Users: